AnkurArohi/Intelligentcarparking/README.md

 Most importantly, you can talk to the app, can fine tune it considering you give the information of neighbouring streets with respect to the parking scenarios there

-Thats what is interactive maybe you help your friend who wants to part in those streets you drove by....community service is after all not so bad, is it?
+Thats what is interactive maybe you help your friend who wants to park in those streets you drove by....community service is after all not so bad, is it?

 Possible features
 COLLECTION:-Data from users, statistical data from websites, vehicle flows in and out(traffic data) from a particular busy street